MicrosoftDocs/Viva/Viva/glint/start/four-stages-glint-program.md

 ### Transform phase

 - How are you keeping up momentum?
-- Which parts of the organization have been successful in taking action?
+- Which parts of the organization are successful in taking action?
 How can everyone learn from that group?
 - Are leaders transparent about results and committed to action?
 - Are managers owning their data?
 - Do employees feel empowered to participate and influence change?